DanielNoord/ProjectInventarisGezantschappen/inputs/README.md

 This directory contains a number of documents and sub-directories with data, either related to the actual inventory or the indivudals that are mentioned in the documents in the archive.

-For the sake of usability most documents are included both in `.json` and `.docx` format.
-In case of conflicts between these documents the `.json` files should be seen as "authorative".
-For future updates, it is preferable to use the `.json` format to avoid possible conflicts between the two file types..

-### Individuals.json/docx
+### Individuals.json

 This is the _main_ database of the individuals mentioned in the archive.
 It contains all information about all individuals as is currently known.

 A JSON Schema for the database can be found at `./static/JSON/Indivudals.json`.
 This is a description of how the field and entries should be written and can be used to test if the database is "correct".

 Here follows a short summary and example of each field for an indivdual entry (person).
-It is important to follow the JSON Schema and structure of each field, as otherwise data will be lost on conversion from `.json` and `.docx` and the creation of a `EAD XML` database is impossible.

 <details>
 <summary>Database description</summary>
 Each entry has a unique identifier.
 This is often a `$` followed by the surname of the individual.
 Each entry has 15 fields.
-In the `.docx` document each field is represented by the name of the field, a `:`, a space and the data of that field.

     1) `ISNI:id`: 0000 0000 7777 905X
         The [`ISNI`](https://isni.org) id of the indidivual if it exists.
 Otherwise it is `null`.